abhinavsharma/blog/_posts/2021-06-07-software-copycats.md

 - Did we think it was possible at any time?
 Yes.
 - Were we prepared?
 I think so, but it's definitely not Plan A.

 To take a short break from this, I went over to Hacker News only to find [How Replit used legal threats to kill my open-source project](https://intuitiveexplanations.com/tech/replit/) on the top spot.
-In particular,I was surprised to see this quote from the CEO of a modern software company.
+In particular, I was surprised to see this quote from the CEO of a modern software company.

 > __I think you should take it down and stop working on it.
 I'll be engaging our lawyers on Monday if it's still up by then. ____[...]____ We were a tiny company when you interned with us ____[...]____ Luckily we're bigger now, and crucially have a lot of money to pay for top lawyers now if we're forced to go that route.__